 Rangimārie Hetet of Ngāti Maniapoto was a distinguished practitioner of traditional Māori weaving.
 She began teaching women to weave in the early 1950s and went on to exhibit her work throughout New Zealand and internationally.
 Many honours were bestowed upon her and she became Dame Rangimārie in 1992.
 Her daughter Diggeress Te Kanawa was also an expert weaver.

 Women’s fashion designer Michael Mattar grew up in Taumarunui and lived and worked there until his death in 2004.
-He opened Michael Mattar Haute Couture in the town’s centre in 1963 and achieved fame on a national scale in 1968, when he won the supreme award at the New Zealand Fashion Showcase.
-After this, women from throughout New Zealand flocked to Taumarunui to have dresses designed and made by Mattar.
+He opened Michael Mattar Haute Couture in the town’s centre in 1963 and achieved national fame in 1968 when he won the supreme award at the New Zealand Fashion Showcase.
+After this, women from around the country flocked to Taumarunui to have dresses designed and made by Mattar.
 International visitors also patronised his boutique.

 Well-known transsexual and one-time Wellington mayoral candidate Carmen Rupe grew up on a farm near Taumarunui and in the town itself.
 She wrote in her 1988 autobiography that ‘the centre of my world was my grandfather’s farm at the end of a dirt road.
 The town of Taumarunui, a long walk away, with its railway, post office, banks, shops, schools, hotels, boarding houses and picture houses, was the focus for most of our off-the-farm entertainment.’2